104: No Such Thing As A Herd Of Koalas

 This is a guy called Constable Don Miguel Lucas de Aranzo, and he decided for Easter, Easter celebration, give his people this big food fight, and he built this huge fake wooden castle that he wheeled into the city centre.

 And I think he then holed himself up in his house with some of his guards.
-And he was like to the townspeople, said, you get in this castle and let's pelt each other with eggs for a while.
+And he was like to the townspeople, said, You get in this castle and let's pelt each other with eggs for a while.

 And they did it.
-And then they did it again on May Day because they enjoyed it so much and for a few subsequent years.
+And then they did it again on May Day because they enjoyed it so much.

+And for a few subsequent years.
 It does kind of feel like a thing that should have carried on forever, doesn't it?
 Because it does sound like the most fun thing ever.
-What must have happened to stop it?

-I feel like he, because it always seems to be him throughout the 1460s, so maybe when he left office, he sounds like maybe the Boris Johnson of the 15th century.
+I feel like he, because it always seems to be him throughout the 1460s.
+So maybe when he left office, he sounds like maybe the Boris Johnson of the 15th century.

 He probably had some dodgy policies, but did a lot of fun stuff on the side.
 Won the people round.